Women Stem Up

 • What role do you think universities have in advancing gender equality?

-• What gender and gender aspects are there in your teaching subject?
+• What gender aspects are there in your teaching subject?

 • What knowledge and attitudes do the students need during their education?